gomorpheus/morpheus-docs/_build/html/_static/_sources/getting_started/upgrading.rst.txt

 Upgrading
 =========

-{morpheus} provides a very simple and convenient upgrade process.
-In most cases it is simply a matter of installing the new package on top of itself and reconfiguring the services.
+|morpheus| provides a very simple and convenient upgrade process.
+In
+most cases it is simply a matter of installing the new package on top of itself and reconfiguring the services.